Browse by . . .

 in New York City

 Outside, another Brooklyn Bridge stretches its walkway wide enough to encourage casino traffic.
-Walking across the original, you feel gloriously open to the sky while immersed in the delicate strength of supporting cables.
-This one settles for the lesser joys of fakery.
-It has to: there is no openness in Las Vegas and no free support, unless your plastic has a line of credit.
+Walking across the original, one feels gloriously open to the sky while immersed in the delicate strength of supporting cables.
+But there is no openness in Las Vegas and no free support, unless your plastic has a line of credit.
+That leaves the joys of sheer fakery.
+Only the terrors are real, especially for hotel guests.
+A roller coaster goes by their window every 110 seconds, more efficient than even Disneyland could manage.

 Downtown and the Strip could as well be one six-mile-long casino, just changing slightly in decor as you navigate from hotel to hotel.
 Prefer half-naked women in togas?
 Try Caesar's Palace.
 Prefer yet another way to confuse inside and outside, day and night?
 Try the Galleria downtown.
 Surrounding them all, a flat expanse of auto shops and malls stretches out as far as the eye can see, baking in the sun, 100 degrees in the rare and desperately needed shade.

-It is not just middle America that glamorizes Las Vegas.
-The alienated love to imagine that they have taken risks to get there.
-But this is not the movies or Hunter Thompson; this is TV.
+It is not just Middle America that glamorizes Las Vegas.
+The alienated love to imagine that they have taken risks to get there, but this is no risk and all obligation.
+Forget the movies or Hunter Thompson.
+This is TV.
 Matronly visitors feed their quarters into the slots with the same unsmiling expression of a night transfixed in front of the tube.
 They have stumbled on the soullessness of a new machine.

 BACK to John's arts home page